 Input and Output parameters always appear at the beginning of a UDFB group.

 Pressing the INSERT key when the item is selected adds a private variable.

-There are some limitations in UDFB about parameters:
+NOTE There are some things to be aware of with UDFB parameters:

-- UDFB cannot contain parameters being both for Input and Output - UDFB parameters can be either IN or OUT, but cannot be "INOUT" - UDFB cannot have more than 32 input parameters or 32 output parameters - Output parameters can only be simple data type
+- UDFB cannot contain parameters being both for Input and Output - Simple parameters (scalar type) can be either IN, OUT, or IN_OUT - Complex parameters (an array or structure) should be declared as IN but is systemically considered to be IN_OUT. - UDFB cannot have more than 32 input parameters or 32 output parameters - Output parameters can only be simple data type

-4.2.7.3 Finalize Functions or Function Blocks
+4.4.7.3 Finalize Functions or Function Blocks